Gussak/ArxLaetansMod/README.md

 They may all be already merged into ForArxLaetansMod branch after they are working properly and will (probably) be required for new mods I create here.

-If you want you can improve them and/or also create a pull request at Arx Libertatis from these branches instead of me.
+If you want you can improve them and/or also create a pull request (every 2nd link) at Arx Libertatis from these branches instead of me (if unable, it means there is a PR there already for that branch).

 Obs.: The wiki patches are at https://github.com/Gussak/ArxLaetansMod/tree/main/docs/WikiPatches (read them raw).